-The following summary highlights information contained elsewhere in this prospectus and does not contain all of the information that you should consider making your investment decision.
-Before investing in our common stock, you should carefully read this entire prospectus, including our consolidated financial statements and the related notes and the information set forth in the sections of this prospectus titled "Risk Factors" and "Management's Discussion and Analysis Financial Condition and Results of Operations."
-Some of the statements in this prospectus constitute forward-looking statements.
+This summary highlights information contained elsewhere in this prospectus and is a brief overview of key aspects of the offering.
+Before investing in our common stock, you should carefully read this entire prospectus, including our consolidated financial statements and the related notes and the information set forth in th sections of this prospectus titled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+Some of th statements in this prospectus constitute forward-looking statements.
 See the section of this prospectus titled "Special Note Regarding Forward-Looking Statements" for more information.